kev-dev1/Linux-Kernel-Compiler/README.md

 # Linux-Kernel-Compiler (Under Developing)

-EN:

-This is my first Project to compile a Linux Kernel without knowledge.
+This is my first Project to compile a Linux Kernel automation.
 This is for user, they want the lasted Linux kernel on your system.

+# How to Start?
+You can start the Script with:
+$ bash ./compiler-kernel.sh

+After start downloaded this the last "Stable" Kernel from <a href="kernel.org">Kernel.org</a> and copy the last Kernel configuration from your PC/Notebook.
+Later you come to the menuconfig, at this point, you can the Kernel configurate, build and installation get after safe the build.

+# Build requirements
+About 10GB+ free space on Disk
+A faster CPU
+4GB+ Ram and/or a larger SWAP Partiton

+# Distro requirements

+# Debian/Ubuntu
+sudo apt-get install git fakeroot build-essential ncurses-dev xz-utils libssl-dev bc flex libelf-dev bison -y

+# ArchLinux/Arch-based distros
+sudo pacman -S git fakeroot base-devel zx openssl-1.0 bison bcc bcc-tools flex libelf -y

-!!Warning!!
+# !!Warning!!
 "I not warranty that's brick or damage you Linux-system"

-DE:

-Das ist mein erstes Projekt zum Kompilieren eines Linux Kernel ohne Kenntnisse.
-Das ist für die Leute, die den aktuellsten Treiber oder Kernel möchten.

-!!Achtung!!
-"Ich hafte für keine Schäden am Linux System.
-Nutzung auf eigene Gefahr!!!"

-That's actually for Debian/Ubuntu-Distributions.

-I make in the future:

-- [ ] For Arch-, Open Suse- and Red Hat-Distros
+<a href="https://www.kernel.org/doc/html/latest/index.html" title="Kernel Documentation">Linux Kernel Documentation</a>